MCom or MBA: Which is Better After Graduation in Commerce?

 MCom is a program that provides students with the knowledge of economics, finance, business management and accounting.
 On the other hand, MBA focuses more on management, leadership, strategic thinking and business operations.
 For candidates who are confused between MCom and MBA can read this article to compare both the programs and make the right career choice.

-Table of content
+Table of contents

-• What is Master of Commerce (MCom)?
+• What is MCom?

-• What is Master of Business Administration (MBA)?
+• What is MBA?

-• Key Differences between MCom and MBA
+• Difference Between MCom and MBA

-• What are the Career Opportunities After MCom?
+• Career Opportunities After MCom

-• What are the Career Opportunities After MBA?
+• Career Opportunities After MBA

 • Which Course is Better?
 MCom or MBA?

-To pursue this course, candidates must ensure to fulfil the program criteria.
-As per the MCom eligibility criteria, candidates are required a BCom, BBA or any equivalent degree to pursue the program.
+The MCom is a two-year full-time or part-time postgraduate degree that provides skills in areas such as accounting, economics, business studies, taxation, and finance.
+To pursue this course, candidates must make sure to fulfil program criteria.
+As per MCom eligibility criteria, candidates must have a BCom, BBA or any equal degree.
 The fees of MCom program generally ranges between INR 20,000 to INR 100000 in most universities.
-MCom is affordable in comparison to MBA.
-The program also focuses on academic and theoretical knowledge with opportunities in teaching, research and public sector jobs.
+MCom is affordable in comparison to MBA and does not particulary have entrance exams.

 Also Read: MCom Courses